For Friends and Family

 3. Offer to organise a rota with other friends to help out with childcare, school runs, children’s club runs, chemo trips, radiotherapy trips, medical appointments.

-5. When she is suffering from the chemo side effects, offer help in the home such as putting on the washing, emptying the dishwasher and hoovering.
+5. When they are suffering from the chemo side effects, offer help in the home such as putting on the washing, emptying the dishwasher and hoovering.

-6. Offer to pick up groceries, toiletries, prescriptions and anything else which saves her from making a trip to the shops.
+6. Offer to pick up groceries, toiletries, prescriptions and anything else which saves them from making a trip to the shops.

-7. Offer to take her to any medical appointments and take notes for her.
+7. Offer to take them to any medical appointments and take notes during the appointments.

-8. If you live close by then you could offer to be a night-time emergency contact so that if she needs to go to hospital you can either be the person she contacts to take her, or you can babysit her children in the middle of the night.
+8. If you live close by then you could offer to be a night-time emergency contact so that if they needs to go to hospital you can either be the person to go to the hospital, or you can babysit the children.

-9. Offer help and make it clear that you genuinely mean it (even after the tenth time that she declines it; she might accept it on your 11th offer).
+9. Offer help and make it clear that you genuinely mean it (even after the tenth time that they decline it; they might accept it on your 11th offer).

 Emotional support to to help someone going through breast cancer